CathMorco/Simple_Calculator/README.md

 Program Description
 -----------

 A python code for a simple calculator program, which utilizes the PyQt5 library.
 The program asks the user for two numbers and displays the output based on the chosen operator and two number inputs.
-Utilizes Exception Handling as well as allows the user to be given an option whther they want to try again.
+Utilizes Exception Handling as well as allows the user to be given an option whether they want to try again.

 Required Library